FAQs: DPC for Individuals and Families

 Just a few bad choices while getting medical care could cost more than the yearly membership fee for a Direct Primary Care membership.

 Consider this: The cost difference between an MRI at a low-cost and at high-cost provider is often $1,000-$2,000.
 With direct primary care, your physician has already done the research to know where you should obtain help.
 This level of care and knowledge could potentially save a patient thousands of dollars should advanced medical care be necessary.

 How will I know if Euphora Health is right for me?

-For those who need it, we offer a free “meet and greet” phone call prior to joining.
+We offer a free “meet and greet” phone call prior to joining if desired.
 This allows a prospective patient time to ask questions in order to be more comfortable in making his or her decision.